vmatter/IR-Unisinos/README.md

  - Ends program execution;

-# Próximos passos
+# Next steps

- - TO DO: Implement the option '2' of the menu that will load the search strings from a .txt file (TestSearchStrings function).
+ - TODO: Implement the option '2' of the menu that will load the search strings from a .txt file (TestSearchStrings function).
+ - TODO: Create the validation of compound strings.
- - TO DO: Add better commentaries to ensure the documentation quality.
+ - TODO: Add better commentaries to ensure the documentation quality.
- - TO DO: Implement a Split function that keeps the separator.
+ - TODO: Implement a Split function that keeps the separator.
- - TO DO: Try to SeparateExpressions without using Regex.
+ - TODO: Try to SeparateExpressions without using Regex.
- - TO DO: Verify if C# has an implementation of FileSeparator like Java.
+ - TODO: Verify if C# has an implementation of FileSeparator like Java.
- - TO DO: Change the dictionary to an OrderedDictionary.
+ - TODO: Change the dictionary to an OrderedDictionary.
- - TO DO: Rework the VerifyExpressions using a BinaryTree.
+ - TODO: Rework the VerifyExpressions using a BinaryTree.
- - TO DO: Review all the code after Marcio`s reivions.
+ - TODO: Review all the code after Marcio`s reivions.
- - TO DO: Validate if all files and directories exists else create them.
+ - TODO: Validate if all files and directories exists else create them.